Marty Conlon

 Martin McBride Conlon (born January 19, 1968) is an Irish-American former professional basketball player whose career in the National Basketball Association (NBA) lasted from 1992 through 2000.
 Conlon started his basketball career at Archbishop Stepinac High School in White Plains, New York.
 In his freshman year in college he played on the Providence College team that went to the Final Four.
 His coach that year was Rick Pitino.
 He played for eight different teams during his NBA career.

 Conlon played for the Seattle SuperSonics, the Sacramento Kings, the Charlotte Hornets, the Washington Bullets, the Milwaukee Bucks, the Boston Celtics, the Miami Heat, and the Los Angeles Clippers.

 After his NBA career came to an end, he continued to play professional basketball in Europe, where he played in Italy, Greece, Spain, and Ireland where he was the captain of the Irish national basketball team.

-Conlon has also been an active participant in the SportsUnited Sports Envoy program for the U.S. Department of State.
-In this function, he has traveled to Myanmar, India, Jordan, and Uzbekistan, where he conducted basketball clinics and events that reached a total of more than 1850 youths and people from impoverished areas.